[Above photo: Marco and Mina in front of their father’s truck they rode in on the way to the monastery the day they were attacked.]

 Being a Christian in Egypt Today

-Over the last year, the Coptic community in Egypt has been under siege as ISIS militants and Islamic extremists have targeted and killed Copts in numerous attacks, including the deadly attack on Mar Mina Church in Cairo in late December 2017.
+Over the last year, the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+More community in Egypt has been under siege as ISIS militants and Islamic extremists have targeted and killed Copts in numerous attacks, including the deadly attack on Mar Mina Church in Cairo in late December 2017.
 More than 200 Christians have died for their faith in the last 12 months.
 The everyday climate for Egyptian Christians is volatile and continues to rise with division between Christians and Muslims becoming increasingly prominent and intense, especially where she lives in Upper Egypt, says Hanaa.

 “We (Christians) are very hated and persecuted nowadays because of our faith.
 The Muslims don’t prefer to buy from our shops and don’t want to deal with us because they consider us kafar (indidels).”